Stremio/stremio-addon-sdk/README.md

 ## Deploying

-In order for your add-on to be used by others, it needs to be deployed online.
+In order for your addon to be used by others, it needs to be deployed online.

 You can check our [list of recommended hosting providers for Node.js](./docs/deploying/README.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).

-After you've deployed publically, in order to get your add-on to show in Stremio (through the [public Add-on collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl) or publish [manually through the UI](https://stremio.github.io/stremio-publish-addon/index.html).
+After you've deployed publically, in order to get your addon to show in Stremio (through the [public Addon collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl) or publish [manually through the UI](https://stremio.github.io/stremio-publish-addon/index.html).

 ### IPFS deployment

-You can optionally deploy your add-on to IPFS, which is very similar to a P2P Torrent network.
+You can optionally deploy your addon to IPFS, which is very similar to a P2P Torrent network.
 It is recommended to publish to IPFS to ensure addon longevity and your privacy.

 In order to use the IPFS features of `stremio-addon-sdk`, you will need to also: